PasiKoodaa/AI-PodcastifyAI/README.md

    pip install -r requirements.txt
    ```

-3. Ensure you have KoboldCPP running locally on port 5001.

-4. Prepare voice samples named `melinda_voice.wav` and `steve_voice.wav` for the two speakers.
+5. Prepare voice samples named `melinda_voice.wav` and `steve_voice.wav` for the two speakers.

 ## Usage

+1. Ensure you have KoboldCPP running locally on port 5001.

+2. Ensure you have StyleTTS2 APi running.

-1. Run the application:
+3. Run the application:
    ```
    python main.py
    ```

-2. In the GUI:
+5. In the GUI:
    - Enter the text of a scientific paper or a webpage URL in the input area.
    - Click "Process" to generate the podcast dialogue.
    - Once processing is complete, click "Create Audiobook" to generate the MP3 file.